Metal windmill pump gears on the salinas of South Caicos

 A thorough history of South Caicos would have to include the unfortunate mention of narcotics smuggling.
 In the 1970s and 1980s, the Caribbean was plagued by drug runners on the sea and in the air, and the Turks and Caicos was no exception.
 Because the Turks and Caicos lies about halfway between Colombia and the United States, and due to the seclusion, the island proved to be a popular refueling stop.
 Many planes and ships were confiscated by the authorities and it was during this period that South Caicos picked up its nickname of The Big South.

 One annual event that temporarily swells the population on the island is the South Caicos Regatta.
 This Caicos Sloop sailboat race is a tradition that commemorates Queen Elizabeth’s visit to South Caicos in 1966.
+Each August, the island also hosts Fisherman's Day, with boat races, conch diving competitions, and entertainment.

 The Admiral Cockburn Land and Sea National Park is a designated National Park protecting a large portion of the sea and parts of the coast.